GNOME/gtk/docs/reference/gtk/section-list-widget.md

 and differences between the two.

-This new approach tries to provide roughly the same functionality as the old approach but often uses a very different approach to achieve these goals.
+This new approach tries to provide roughly the same functionality as the old approach but often uses a very different way to achieve these goals.

-The main difference and one of the primary reasons for this new development is that items can be displayed using regular widgets and `GtkCellRenderer` is no longer necessary.
-This allows all benefits that widgets provide, such as complex layout and animating widgets and not only makes cell renderers obsolete, but also `GtkCellArea`.
+The main difference and one of the primary reasons for this new development is that items can be displayed using regular widgets and the separate cell renderer machinery is no longer necessary.
+This allows all benefits that widgets provide, such as complex layout, animations and CSS styling.

-The other big difference is the massive change to the data model. `GtkTreeModel` was a rather complex interface for a tree data structure and `GListModel` was deliberately designed to be a simple data structure for lists only.
+The other big difference is the massive change to the data model. `GtkTreeModel` was a rather complex interface for a tree data structure. `GListModel` is deliberately designed to be a very simple data structure for lists only.
 (See [above](#displaying-trees)) for how to still do trees with this new model.)
 Another big change is that the new model allows for bulk changes via the `GListModel::items-changed` signal while `GtkTreeModel` only allows a single item to change at once.
 The goal here is of course to encourage implementation of custom list models.